kapasitejas/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> he Lending Club Case Study is a project aimed at identifying the key factors that lead
+> The Lending Club Case Study is a project aimed at identifying the key factors that lead
 > to loan defaults by analyzing patterns in loan data.
 The project follows a systematic
 > approach that includes the following steps: Data Sourcing, Data Loading,
 > Data Cleaning and Handling, Data Deduplication, Data Standardisation, Data Filtering,